 Philadelphia’s top-ranking medical providers include the University of Pennsylvania Health Network and Jefferson Health.
-A sampling of the fine educational institutions here include the University of Pennsylvania and Drexel University.
+A sampling of the fine educational institutions here includes the University of Pennsylvania and Drexel University.

 Cost of Living

 Pennsylvania is considered a retirement-friendly state because of its taxes.
 Residents don’t have to pay taxes on retirement incomes, including IRAs, social security, 401(k)s, and pensions.
 Income tax is a flat 3.07 percent, and the state sales tax is 6 percent (grocery store-bought food, most clothing, pharmaceutical drugs, and heating oils are exempt).

-It's no surprise that Pittsburgh’s overall cost of living is lower than Philadelphia’s, but the difference may not be as much as you think.
-According to Sperling's Best Places, Pittsburgh's cost of living is 12.5 percent lower than the national average, and Philadelphia is 1.2 percent higher than the national average.
-While the median price for a home in Pittsburgh is $143,400, it's $153,400 in Philadelphia.
-And as in all metropolitan areas, the further you go from the big city, the lower things tend to cost.
+It’s no surprise that Pittsburgh’s overall cost of living is lower than Philadelphia’s, but the difference may not be as much as you think.
+According to Sperling’s Best Places, Pittsburgh’s cost of living is 13.5 percent lower than the national average, and Philadelphia is 1.2 percent higher than the national average.
+While the median price for a home in Pittsburgh is $143,400, it’s $153,400 in Philadelphia.
+And as in all metropolitan areas, the farther you go away from the big city, the lower things tend to cost.